iremlaletu/JavaScript-Projects/README.md

    - I worked on using ES6 features(class,constructor, inheritance) in this project.
 6. #### Find Images
    - Fetch the pictures from unsplash.com.
+   - The function calls the Unsplash API using the fetch method with the user's name as a query.
+It includes an authorization header with an API key to authenticate the request.
-   - I used fontawesome.com to access icons and created an account to integrate them into my HTML page.
+   - I used fontawesome.com to access icons.
 7. #### Exchange Rate
    - I used freecurrencyapi.com to manage the most recent exchange rate conversions.